h1t3sh/dotfiles/README.md

 # dotfiles
-Minimal dotfiles for tmux and vim and zshrc.
+Minimal dotfiles for tmux and nvim and zshrc.

 Use this to deploy to kali, minimal for config for now, will add more now.